Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Analysis Details

 In the experiment analyzing attention distribution in §\ref{sec:attention_score}, we compute attention values using the following method.
 We assume that the global attention similarity between the $i$-th and $k$-th samples in the $j$-th layer of transformers is denoted by $A_{i,k}^j$:

-Assuming the $i$-th sample is associated with a relevance label $l_i$ for query $q$, we compute the mean value of global attention similarity $A_{q}^j(R_1,R_2)$ in the $j$-th layer between samples with relevance scores $R_1$ and $R_2$,which indicate the model's ability to distinguish between similar documents.
+Assuming the $i$-th sample is associated with a relevance label $l_i$ for query $q$, we compute the mean value of global attention similarity $A_{q}^j(R_1,R_2)$ in the $j$-th layer between samples with relevance scores $R_1$ and $R_2$:

 To facilitate smoother visualization of the results for all queries, we perform min-max normalization on the those scores in the same layer $j$.